JPlace123/PowerBI_Dashboards/README.md

 ![Data Jobs Dashboard Page 1](/Screenshot%202025-06-25%20191851.png)

-This is your mission control for the data job market.
+This is the mission control for the data job market.
 It showcases key KPIs like total job count, median salaries, and top job titles to give you a quick understanding of what's happening in the job market at a glance.

 ### Page 2: Job Title Drill Through